SwitchCraftCC/sc-docs/src/whats-new/sc-goodies.md

 ### Range

 By default, the magnet attracts items within a 3 block radius.
-This can be upgraded by crafting the Item Magnet with a <ItemImg img="nether_star" name="Nether Star" /> Nether Star and a <ItemImg img="netherite_ingot" name="Netherite Ingot" /> Netherite Ingot.
+This can be upgraded by crafting the Item Magnet with a <ItemImg img="nether_star" name="Nether Star" /> and a <ItemImg img="netherite_ingot" name="Netherite Ingot" />.
 Upgrades can be applied multiple times, increasing the range by 1 block each time, up to a maximum of 6 blocks.

 ## Concrete and Slabs and Stairs